ushelp/EasyOPOA/doc/en/readme-en.md

 Introducing the necessary JS files (EasyOPOA be dependent on jQuery DOM processing ) , use `EasyOPOA.start (opoaList)` initialize Hash action instance and started directly OPOA program .

-`opoaList`: a collection OPOA instance ( array collection , a collection of objects ) .
+`opoaList`: OPOA instance, or OPOA instance collection( array collection , a collection of objects ) .